8qfx1ai5/webgrinch/README.md

 ## Project evolution

-- version 0.4 was build on plain xslt running with php
+- v0.4 was build on plain xslt running with php
-- version 0.5 was switched to golang to enable webservice functionality, but running xsltproc over cli exec
+- v0.5 was switched to golang to enable webservice functionality, but running xsltproc over cli exec
-- version 0.6 add simple api webserver
+- v0.6 add simple api webserver
+- v0.7 use docker deployment
+- v0.8 enable concurrent xslt processing
+- v0.9 use logging
+- v0.10 use contract testing for the api + swagger

 ## Possible future steps

-- unsing go xslt packages instead of xsltproc
+- use a project for the upcomming steps
 - enable decoding
 - font generation for custom keys
-- use contract testing for the api
 - font manipulation (use go bin data)
-- use logging
+- landingpage with simple product communication
+- upload page for browser (drag & drop)
+- enable Data conversion for Products like: Epub, pdf, docx, markdown, plain text

 ## Special thanks